Historic boathouses of Minocqua

 I'd forgotten a map, but I couldn't resist checking out a passage off to the right, under a shorter bridge.
 Through the branches of a willow tree, I saw a red-and-white boathouse with a second-floor balcony on what I later learned was Lake Kawaguesaga.

-It was “Grandma’’ Heinemann’s 1920s boathouse, built from a Wausau lumber and banking fortune, and Elcy Brooks says the second floor is a bedroom/playroom.
+It was "Grandma" Heinemann's 1920s boathouse, built from a Wausau lumber and banking fortune.
+The second floor was a bedroom/playroom for her children.

 Now owned by the Woolpy family, the boathouse bears the respectful Sanskrit greeting Namaste on its side.